incubyte/incubyte.github.io/content/blog/ruby-on-rails-dup-vs-deep-dup.md

 type = ""
 +++

-We often use `.dup` in Ruby on Rails when we want to modify a copy of an object without modifying the original object

-Usually everything works as expected

-But sometimes using `.dup` can land you in trouble, if your object contains nested values

-Lets look at the below code to understand it better
+In Ruby on Rails, the `.dup` method is commonly used to create a duplicate of an object, allowing modifications without affecting the original.
+However, it's crucial to understand its limitations, especially when dealing with nested structures.

+## The Shallow Copy Pitfall
+Consider the following scenario with a user object:

 ```ruby
 user = { name: 'Hello', email: 'hello@gmail.com', address: { city: 'Delhi' } }